 We are delighted to let you know that we have been working hard to raise the profile of PE in our school.
-As a result of this hard work, we have achieved a GOLD School Games Mark.
+As a result of this hard work, we have achieved a PLATINUM School Games Mark.

 This is a Government led awards scheme which rewards schools for their commitment to the development of sports across the school.

 A lot of our children participate in sporting events/competitions both within and outside school, and we have worked hard to make sure that children see the benefit of keeping themselves fit and healthy.